 We picture a toric Hamiltonian $\T$-space as in the following diagram

 where $M$ is an integral affine manifold, $p:(\T,\Omega)\to M$ is the corresponding symplectic torus bundle, $(S,\omega)$ is a symplectic manifold and $\T$ acts on $S$ along the moment map $\mu$.
 Delzant's classification of toric symplectic manifolds \cite{De88} has been extended to a classification of toric $\T$-spaces in terms of their moment map image $\Delta=\mu(S)$ \cite{Maarten} (see also Section \ref{sec:toricspaces}).
+The space $\Delta$ is now a codimension 0 submanifold with corners of the integral affine manifold $M$, called a \textit{Delzant domain}.
+Delzant domains are much more general than Delzant polytopes.
+For instance, they can have non-trivial fundamental group.
+In an informal sense, one can say that we consider ``toric'' symplectic manifolds whose associated Delzant polytopes -- which now live inside an integral affine manifold $M$, instead of $\R^n$ -- can have non-trivial topology.
+This allows for a much broader class of symplectic manifolds.

-The space $\Delta$ is now a codimension 0 submanifold with corners of the integral affine manifold $M$, called a \textit{Delzant subspace}.
-A particular case of these are the principal Hamiltonian $\T$-spaces, which correspond to Lagrangian fibrations without singularities, where the classification reduces to Duistermaat's result in \cite{Dui80} (see also Section \ref{sec:principal}).
-The classical symplectic toric manifolds, both compact and non-compact (see \cite{KL15}), also fit into this framework and can be characterized as the toric $\T$-spaces whose associated Delzant space has trivial affine holonomy (see Theorem \ref{thm:classical:toric:spaces}).
-This last result is one instance of the fact that the integral affine geometry of $M$ plays a crucial role in the theory of toric $\T$-spaces.
-This is also a well-known feature of the theory of integrable systems (see, e.g., \cite{Evans22,SV18}).
+In the particular case of principal Hamiltonian $\T$-spaces, which correspond to Lagrangian fibrations without singularities, the classification reduces to Duistermaat's result in \cite{Dui80} (see also Section \ref{sec:principal}).
+The classical symplectic toric manifolds, both compact and non-compact (see \cite{KL15}), fit into this framework as follows (see Theorem \ref{thm:classical:toric:spaces}):